lukecashwell-alt/eportfolio/_posts/2023-09-24-luke-cashwell.md

 ## The Angry Goose
 ![A goose with its nose upturned.
 In anger at the camera man who dare to take a picture of its feathery white body.](https://github.com/lukecashwell-alt/eportfolio/blob/master/public/goose2.jpg?raw=true)

 This goose, oooh this goose...
-This goose turns its nose up at you.
-Its orange, smooth, *hairless* nose.
+This goose turns its nose up at you: its orange, smooth, *hairless* nose.
 If you stand still, it may go away; however, if you move a mussle, it will charge at you and bite your toes off.

 ## Another Goose?
 ![A goose that is kind of shorter and stumpier.
 It has a shorter kneck, oh wait.. it's a duck not a goose.](https://github.com/lukecashwell-alt/eportfolio/blob/master/public/goose3.jpg?raw=true)